 Instead, with a trip for a family Christmas planned, a mini-neon green Christmas Tree accidentally fell into my bag on the way home the other day (I blame an afternoon of mulled cider by a roaring fire – I swear it was the warmth that did it) so once home I carefully upended our Christmas Storage Facility (a non-Pinterest worthy hodge-podge of repurposed boxes that lurk in our cupboard under the stairs, itching to get out each November December) to find my absolute favourite tree decorations.

 ** I did warn you about the effects of mulled cider – luckily I didn’t go for the neon pink one…**

-I’ve tried, but can’t pick a favorite – the enthusiasm for my husbands football team the Grimsby Mariners; a sweet momento of our blissful 10 days in Ireland, teeny-tiny porcelain clogs reminiscent of our Amsterdam long weekend.
+I’ve tried, but can’t pick a favourite – the enthusiasm for my husband’s football team the Grimsby Mariners; a sweet memento of our blissful 10 days in Ireland, teeny-tiny porcelain clogs reminiscent of our Amsterdam long weekend.

 Or perhaps it’s the glittery London tube train, an ethereal spinning crystal star hanging sweetly, miniature kiwi birds in Santa hats or perhaps the German Christmas Market angel that crowns our indoor forest.